How we Balance Work, Family and Travel

 We initially thought that going back to the corporate world would be impossible.
 We thought those days were long behind us and that we’d never be able to go back.

 Never say never, right?

 Long term travel has forever changed us.
-We are not the same people we were before, and we are forever grateful for that.
+We are not the same people we were before.
 But something very cool happened when we slipped back into normal life – we reignited our love of travel.